Reporting side effects to COVID-19 vaccines

 ALL suspected side effects, even minor effects.
 The vaccines are new and it is especially important that they are monitored closely and any suspected incidents are quickly reported.

-PHE Immunisation Against Infectious Disease (Green Book) states that it is a matter of clinical judgement whether a suspected side effect should be reported or not.
+UK Health Security Agency (UKHSA) Immunisation Against Infectious Disease (the Green Book) states that it is a matter of clinical judgement whether a suspected side effect should be reported or not.
 Although a reaction might occur in close temporal association with an immunisation, often it can be very difficult to assess whether there is a causal link.
 If there is any suspicion that the reaction is vaccine-induced, the suspected side effect should be reported.

 At any point following administration of the vaccine.
 This can be immediately after the vaccine is administered or at any time in the following days or weeks.
 There is no time limit.
-Side effects can be reported after the first dose, after the second dose or after both doses if necessary.
+Side effects can be reported after the first dose, second dose, third dose, booster dose or after all doses if necessary.